HQSquantumsimulations/qoqo_examples/documentation/src/high-level/intro.md

-# High-level interface: quantum programs
+# Quantum programs : High-Level Interface

 In the definition of qoqo/roqoqo, a quantum program accepts input from a user/calling function and runs operations on a quantum computer.
 It then returns an output in the form of expectation values, instead of raw output from the quantum computer.
 To represent quantum programs qoqo/roqoqo provides `QuantumProgram`.